 Earlier this month, the TV Answer Man posted an article on the four reasons why you should not get the free Smart TV from the new start-up, Telly TV.
 The set comes with numerous privacy concerns that supersede any benefits you can get from accepting a free TV.
 The article prompted a handful of e-mails from readers asking if a Smart TV can also be hacked, invading not only your privacy but your personal data such as credit card information and viewing habits.
-We asked our favorite Artificial Intelligence engine, ChatGPT, for an assessment.
-Below is the AI response, which, as always, was fact-checked and edited by the human TV Answer Man team.
-Enjoy.

 Smart TVs have become an integral part of modern homes, offering enhanced features and connectivity options.
 With the ability to access online content, streaming services, and even control other smart devices, these TVs have revolutionized our viewing experience.
 However, as with any internet-connected device, concerns about security and the potential for hacking have arisen.
 In this article, we will explore whether a smart TV can be hacked and the security risks associated with these devices.